Deal struck to settle discrimination suit against Motel 6

 The lawsuit alleges Motel 6 had a corporate policy or practice of giving U.S. Immigration and Customs Enforcement information that guests provided at check-in.
 It also accused Motel 6 of providing such information without requiring authorities to get a warrant or without having a reasonable suspicion that crimes were being committed.

 Details of the tentative deal, revealed Friday in court records, haven’t been publicly released.
 Lawyers said they need until mid-August to turn in the settlement paperwork.
-Motel 6 has agreed in principal to settle the tentative suit, the deal is subject to the approval of a federal judge.
+Motel 6 has agreed in principle to settle the lawsuit, the deal is subject to the approval of a federal judge.

 Don Bivens, an attorney representing Motel 6, and the Mexican American Legal Defense and Educational Fund, which filed the lawsuit in January, didn’t immediately return a call Monday morning seeking comment on the tentative settlement.